RECESS & PLAYGROUND RESOURCE CENTER

 Can recess only take place outdoors?

-Why Is Recess Important?
+Why is Recess important?

 Recess is important for so many reasons.
 Some are obvious like the impact recess has on a student’s physical fitness, health, and wellness but there are so many more benefits that are affected.
 Research has shown that recess also positively impacts a student’s mental health and social skills.
 Ultimately, recess helps kids be better learners, but there’s also a lot more.